-The State Library of Ohio is pleased to announce the Metadata Mini-Grant program in conjunction with the Ohio Digital Network.
+The State Library of Ohio is pleased to announce the second offering of LSTA Metadata Mini-Grant program in conjunction with the Ohio Digital Network.
 The purpose of the grant program is to empower libraries and museums to prepare their collections for the Digital Public Library of America.
 Libraries may apply for up to $4999 in federal LSTA funds to prepare collections for DPLA.

 Who can apply?

-- Any public library, academic library, or special (archive, museum, other cultural heritage institution) library located in Ohio which does not currently contribute to ODN or DPLA.
+- Any public library, academic library, or special (archive, museum, other cultural heritage institution) library located in Ohio.

 Can I save this application and finish it later?

 - Applications must be completed in ONE sitting.

 - Funds MAY be used to pay for costs associated with digitization, or metadata remediation for a digital collection.

 - Applicants are expected to include an estimate of hours required to complete project, as well as an anticipated hourly rate for remediator (or anticipated pay range)

 - Funds MAY be used to pay for a contractor, vender, or service to complete this digitization, metadata remediation, or other necessary tasks to prepare the digital collection for ingest to DPLA through ODN.

 - Funds MAY NOT be used towards equipment purchase (including scanners, computers, etc.), or subscription hosted platforms to store the metadata (including CONTENTDM, Bepress, Islandora, or other similar platforms).